Kiss: South Asia

 On-screen lip-kissing was not a regular occurrence in Bollywood until the 1990s, although it has been present from the time of the inception of Bollywood.
 This can appear contradictory since the culture of kissing is believed to have originated and spread from India.

 Middle East

 There are also taboos as to whom one can kiss in some Muslim-majority societies governed by religious law.
 In the Islamic Republic of Iran, a man who kisses or touches a woman who is not his wife or relative can be punished such as getting whipped up to 100 times or even go to jail.

+Research from May 2023 found texts from ancient people in Mesopotamia that indicates that kissing was a well-established practice 4,500 years ago.
+According to Dr Troels Pank Arbøll, one of the authors of this study:

+"In ancient Mesopotamia, which is the name for the early human cultures that existed between the Euphrates and Tigris rivers in present-day Iraq and Syria, people wrote in cuneiform script on clay tablets.
+Many thousands of these clay tablets have survived to this day, and they contain clear examples that kissing was considered a part of romantic intimacy in ancient times, just as kissing could be part of friendships and family members' relations."

 East Asia

 Donald Richie comments that in Japan, as in China, although kissing took place in erotic situations, in public "the kiss was invisible", and the "touching of the lips never became the culturally encoded action it has for so long been in Europe and America."
 The early Edison film, The Widow Jones – the May Irwin-John Rice Kiss (1896), created a sensation when it was shown in Tokyo, and people crowded to view the enormity.
 Likewise, Rodin's sculpture The Kiss was not displayed in Japan until after the Pacific War.
 Also, in the 1900s, Manchu tribes along the Amur River regarded public kissing between adults with revulsion.
 In a similar situation in Chinese tradition, when Chinese men saw Western women kissing men in public, they thought the women were prostitutes.